You Guessed It, Our Favorite Season is Spring

 Different Springs for Different Things

 Here at James Spring & Wire we can fabricate the perfect torsion spring for your unique application.
-We specialize in manufacturing high quality single-bodied and double-bodied torsion springs options of different end configurations including straight, offset, and even hinge ends.
+We specialize in manufacturing high-quality single-bodied and double-bodied torsion springs options of different end configurations including straight, offset, and even hinge ends.
 When you contact us for torsion spring, we’ll consider your custom application needs, then produce the ideal torsion springs for your needs.
-Our torsion springs can be produced with wire diameters ranging from 0.005″ to 0.250″, and designed to rotate either counterclockwise or clockwise.
+From medical torsion springs to automotive torsion springs, our springs can be produced with wire diameters ranging from 0.005″ to 0.250″, and designed to rotate either counterclockwise or clockwise.
 No matter what the specifications of your application, a custom torsion spring can be manufactured to suit your needs.
 Contact James Spring today to get started!